manolache1gabriela/Audiophile/README.md

-My first programming project: an e-Commerce application, named Audiophille, where audio items can be purchased.
+My first programming project: an e-Commerce application, named Audiophile, where audio items can be purchased.